mikoslaf/M_Chess-Bot/README.md

 # ⚠️
 Debug mode is enabled by default, so you can move as both sides. <br>
-When you start the game in debug mode will be disabled.
+When you start the game, debug mode will be disabled.